Stanley Amuzie

 Stanley Amuzie (born 28 February 1996) is a Nigerian professional footballer who plays as a centre-back or left-back.

 Club career

 In August 2017, Amuzie moved on loan from Sampdoria to Lugano.

 International career

 Amuzie was selected by Nigeria national under-23 football team for their 35-man provisional squad for the 2016 Summer Olympics.
 He debuted for the senior Nigeria national football team in a 1–1 2017 Africa Cup of Nations qualification tie against Egypt on 25 March 2016.

+Personal life

+In 2026, the District Court of Helsinki sentenced him to two years and two months of unconditional imprisonment for a rape that took place at a hotel in Helsinki, Finland, in 2020.